RamtinImani/rick-morty-explorer/README.md

 # Start the development server
 npm run dev

-# Once the development server is running, open the localhost link in your browser to start using Light Notes.
+# Once the development server is running, open the localhost link in your browser to start using Rick-Morty-Explorer.